writeawesomecode/compile-hero/README.md

 # Features

-Easily work with `less, sass, scss, typescript, jade, pug and jsx` files in Visual Studio Code.
+Easily work with `less, sass, scss, stylus, typescript, jade, pug and jsx` files in Visual Studio Code.

 > 1.Please turn on the `Compile Hero: On` switch when using ↓